stroudafk/dots/README.md

 For example, a directory at the root level of this repo named `henlo` will cause the directory `$HOME/henlo` to be populated with corresponding symlinks.

-If you need any directories or files to be ignored, I have overriden the default [.stow-global-ignore](https://www.gnu.org/software/stow/manual/html_node/Types-And-Syntax-Of-Ignore-Lists.html) with .stow-local-ignore, which contains all of the default ignore properties in addition to instructions to ignore the `archive` directory, as I think it may be neat to peek into the config I used throughout college.
+If you need any directories or files to be ignored, I have overriden the default [.stow-global-ignore](https://www.gnu.org/software/stow/manual/html_node/Types-And-Syntax-Of-Ignore-Lists.html) with `.stow-local-ignore`, which contains all of the default ignore properties in addition to instructions to ignore the `archive` directory, as I think it may be neat to peek into the config I used throughout college.